 Megan Herpich, kinesiology, Manhattan; Taylor Rusche, early childhood education, Seneca; Jessie Carr, human development and family science, Pleasanton; Heather Wooden, dietetics, Virginia Beach, Virginia; Katharyn Roe, nutritional sciences, Herington; Kylie Horsch, nutritional sciences, Andale; Brooklyn Plot, communication sciences and disorders, Salina.

 Jena Winkler, kinesiology, Sabetha; Morgan Ziegler, personal financial planning, Junction City; Shelbi Emling, human development and family science, Chanute; Taylor Capko, gerontology (kinesiology), Port Arthur, Texas; Claire Tritschler, nutrition and health, Bel Aire; Lexi Becker, communication sciences and disorders, Wichita.

 Timothy Cale Hepler, kinesiology, Olin, North Carolina; Shelbie McLain, human development and family science, Shawnee; Alyssa Graber, communication sciences and disorders, Wichita.

 Seniors will be presented their awards at the annual Graduation Honors and Student Awards celebration on Friday, Dec 13 in the K-State Student Union.

-This article was posted on Monday, December 9, 2019, and is filed under College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Institute of Personal Financial Planning, Kinesiology, Student Research.
+This article was posted on Monday, December 9, 2019, and is filed under Applied Human Sciences, College News, Food, Nutrition, Dietetics and Health, Kinesiology, Personal Financial Planning, Student Research.